Great Minimalist Clothing Care Tips You Should Know About

 Group clothing according to colors and then try to group them depending on the activity they are primarily wearing.
 This can be fun as you decide how they will be mixed and matched.

-For example, formal clothing will never cross with gym attire but may cross with casual wear.
-As well, gym attire may mix with casual wear so have fun developing a system.
+For example, formal clothing will never be worn with gym attire but may be worn with casual wear.
+Gym attire may also mix with casual wear, so have fun developing a system.

-Separating your clothes properly consists of more than matching bright colors with bright colors, whites with whites, and darks with darks.
+Separating your clothes properly involves more than matching bright colors with bright colors, whites with whites, and darks with darks.
 LOL.

-Really follow the clothing care tips on the labels.
+Follow the clothing care tips on the labels.
 Usually, you will be instructed to cool and dry bright colors and use the gentle cycle for delicate clothing.
-Small steps like these will extend the life of your clothing and keep them looking new longer.
+Small steps like these will extend the life of your clothing and keep it looking new longer.

 Dryer Clothing Care Tips

-The clothing dryer can be notorious for shrinking clothing.
-When this happens all is not lost.
+The clothing dryer is notorious for shrinking clothing.
+However, when this happens, all is not lost.
 Many of those items can be restored to their original size.

 You don’t have to give away, throw out, or donate those items.

-One trick is to soak those shrunken items in hot water and a hair conditioner for about five minutes.
-Yes, hair conditioner!
-Then let them air dry.
+One trick is to soak the shrunken items in hot water and hair conditioner for about five minutes—yes, hair conditioner!
+Then, let them air dry.

 If you would like to go the extra step, gently try to stretch the items back into shape after the soaking.
-Then wear the damp items while they dry if you are really desperate to restore them to their original size.
+Then, if you are really desperate to restore them to their original size, wear the damp items while they dry.

 Stain Removal Clothing Care Tips

-Stains are the number one reason clothing lifespan is cut short.
-I don’t know what it is about stains but they are a deal-breaker.
-No one wants to wear anything thing with even the smallest stain on it.
+Stains are the number one reason clothing lifespans are cut short.
+I don’t know what it is about stains, but they are a deal-breaker.
+No one wants to wear anything with even the slightest stain on it.
 LOL.

-Besides using stain removers or bleaching products try soaking the item in cool water with 1/2 teaspoon of dishwashing liquid and 1 teaspoon of vinegar for 30 minutes.
+Besides using stain removers or bleaching products try soaking the item in cool water with 1/2 teaspoon of dishwashing liquid and one teaspoon of vinegar for 30 minutes.
 Then rinse.

-Sometimes even rubbing some hand sanitizer will remove a stubborn stain.
-For future reference here is a comprehensive Guide to Removing Stains From Clothing.
+Sometimes, even rubbing some hand sanitizer will remove a stubborn stain.
+Here is a comprehensive Guide to Removing Stains From Clothing for future reference.

 Smelly Footwear Clothing Care Tips

-Thoroughly washing clothing will remove all foul smells but what about shoes?
-Yeah, many people like to leave work boots out in a hallway or outside but what about other shoes?
+Thoroughly washing clothing will remove all foul smells, but what about shoes?
+Many people like to leave work boots out in a hallway or outside, but what about other shoes?

 Smelly shoes in your closet can permeate into your clothing.

-There are a host of products available to get the stink out of shoes.
-If you have run out of the product you normally use try putting a few dry tea bags inside the shoes to absorb odors.
+A host of products are available to get the stink out of shoes.
+If you have run out of the usual product, try putting a few dry tea bags inside the shoes to absorb odors.

-Another tip is to use fabric softener sheets on the inside of your closet to keep the closet smelling fresh.
+Another tip is to use fabric softener sheets inside your closet to keep the closet smelling fresh.

 Storage Clothing Care Tips

-It is very important to wash your clothing before storing them, even if it doesn’t look dirty.
-Over time any dirt, sweat, or soil on the clothing can set in to cause stains.
+It is very important to wash your clothing before storing it, even if it doesn’t look dirty.
+Over time, dirt, sweat, or soil on the clothing can set in and cause stains.

 This is the #1 cause of the yellow-looking stains found when clothing is removed from storage.
 Also, bugs are attracted to dirt, strong scents, and even smoke that may emanate from dirty clothing.

-If the clothing is dry cleaned before storage remove them from the plastic as it may attract moisture, get musty, mildewed, and combined with the excess heat can damage clothing.
+If the clothing is dry cleaned before storage, remove it from the plastic, as it may attract moisture, become musty and mildewed, and, combined with the excess heat, damage the clothing.

 Conclusion

-Nothing fancy just basic clothing care tips.
-Living the minimalist lifestyle you limit the amount of clothing to what is needed.
-It’s very important to purchase quality clothing and protect your investment.
+There is nothing fancy about basic clothing care tips.
+Living a minimalist lifestyle means limiting the amount of clothing to what is needed.
+It’s essential to purchase quality clothing and protect your investment.

 These clothing care tips will help extend the value and usefulness of your wardrobe.
 What clothing care tips would you add?
 Leave a comment below.